 This happens with laptops of many models, in particular, Asus Zenbook.
 The Asus Smart Gesture driver is prone to this issue.
 Users have noticed that the installation of this touchpad driver fails.

-Unable to install Touchpad drivers
+Unable to install Touchpad drivers on Windows PC

 If you notice that your touchpad drivers aren’t installing, this should be your course of action: